 The Law School faculty requested permission to make a separate incorporation of the Law School as a Corporation under the University Charter.
 This request was refused by the Board.

 Dean Ernest G. Lorenzen became Dean of the Law School.

 The Law School was moved into rented quarters in the Masonic Temple located at Thirteenth Street, New York Avenue, and H Street, NW.
 It would remain there until 1920.

-Under the leadership of Admiral Stockton the Law School was saved from becoming a proprietary school.
-It would remain as a part of the George Washington University.
+Under the leadership of Admiral Stockton, the Law School was saved from becoming a proprietary school and remained as a part of the George Washington University.